Understand Implicit Bias

 Interestingly enough, the same resume was evaluated by another group of students, only this time, it was in the name of Heidi Roizen.
 The result?
 The student appraisal of Heidi differed dramatically from their appraisal of Howard.
 They judged Heidi to be more selfish and less desirable than Howard, even though she was viewed as equally effective.
 About Howard, the evaluators said, “I’d like to meet him; he seems like a successful guy.”
 About Heidi, they said she seems “out for herself” and “aggressive.”

-As human beings, we can critically think and analyze.
-In the workplace, it’s important for us to understand when we are relying on our impulses driven by implicit bias, and to challenge them—so that in the end we make more informed and rational decisions and don’t unintentionally exclude anyone.
+As a human being, you can critically think and analyze.
+In the workplace, it’s important for you to understand when you’re relying on your impulses driven by implicit bias, and to challenge them—so that in the end you make more informed and rational decisions and don’t unintentionally exclude anyone.

-If you are interested in learning more about implicit bias, check out Project Implicit, a nonprofit organization and international research collaborative dedicated to educating the public about biases.
+If you’re interested in learning more about implicit bias, check out Project Implicit, a nonprofit organization and international research collaborative dedicated to educating the public about biases.

-Now that we understand a little more about what bias is and where it comes from, let’s explore the ways it can manifest in the workplace.
+Now that you know a little more about what bias is and where it comes from, explore the ways it can manifest in the workplace.
 That’s up next, so keep reading!